RSE-Sheffield/RSE-Sheffield.github.io/pages/community/lunch-bytes.md

 The University has many talks/seminar series centered around research domains but far fewer on the tools and methods that are of value across research domains.

-This is a new monthly series of short talks for those in the research community at TUOS who work with/write code, use/manage research data and use/manage research infrastructure
+This is a new monthly series of short talks for those in the research community at TUOS who work with/write code, use/manage research data and use/manage research infrastructure.
-We hope through these talks we as a come together as a community to discuss best practices and useful methods/tools.
+We hope through these talks we will come together as a community to discuss best practices and useful methods/tools.

 For those familiar with the [RSE seminar series](/community/seminars/), LunchBytes has replaced it but is different in flavour: each session features several related short talks on a theme (each being ~10 mins) rather than one longer talk.

 ## Notifications about future events